Lumi-supercomputer/LUMI-training-materials/docs/2day-next/E03-Access.md

         repeatedly to LUMI and then tries to find, e.g., a running server that it created before.

-3. Create a shell on a login node using the Open OnDemand web interface?
+3. Create a shell on a login node using the Open OnDemand web interface.

     ???
 Solution "Click to see the solution."
         -   Point your web browser to